There are many ways to bleach clothes. You can choose from products that you buy and products that you create from what you have at home.

 BLUING: This is an old fashion whitening product.
 It works well to brighten whites, especially cottons.
 Use according to box or bottle directions and do not pour directly on to the clothes or it will stain them blue.

 WHITE BRITE: I really like this product.
 It will brighten dingy whites, remove yellowing and rust stains and even fugitive color that has bled into clothes.
 You can use on whites and colors.
 Use according to directions.
 Google for a store near you.

 LEMON JUICE: Lemon is nature’s bleach and disinfectant.
 To whiten clothes, fill a bucket with the hottest water possible for the fabric you are working with, then pour in ½ cup of lemon juice or lemon slices.
 Soak the clothes for 30 minutes or even overnight.
-If you are using the juice you can pour it all directly into the machine.
+If you are using the lemon juice to clean, you can pour it all directly into the machine.
 This works especially well on white socks.

 DISHWASHER DETERGENT: This is a great whitener.
 You can fill a bucket with the hottest possible water for the fabric you are working on and add 3 tablespoons of automatic dishwasher detergent or add 1/3 cup to a full washer of white clothes along with your regular detergent.

 HYDROGEN PEROXIDE: To bleach delicate white items, such as wool or wool blends soak them overnight in a solution of 1 part hydrogen peroxide to 8 parts cold water.
 Launder according to care instructions.